ronnin796/Python100Dayspractise/PYTHONCODES/29_30/README.md

 ![App Demo](frieren.gif)

-> `frieren.gif` is a short screen recording of the app in use
+> `Frieren the Password Keeper` is a short screen recording of the app in use
 > (generate password → save → search)

 ---